-Now that you created everything you need to achieve GDPR compliance in WordPress you can integrate the code you can find in the website in your WordPress plugin.
+Now that you created everything you need to achieve GDPR compliance in WordPress, you can integrate the code you’ll find on the website, in your WordPress plugin.

-Go into your WordPress Back office, go to Settings, GetComplied.
-When you do that a panel will appear, just paste the code you copied earlier and save changes.
+Go into your WordPress Back office, go to Settings and then GetComplied.
+When you do that, a panel will appear, just paste the code you copied earlier and save changes.

 5 – Create policies and add cookies

-To add cookies the process is similar to policies.
+To add cookies the process is similar to that of policies.